aymen-hafsaoui/portfolio-optimization-regime-switching/README.md

 ### 2. Timing is Everything

 The strategy demonstrates **selectivity**: defensive only 23% of the time when needed, not constantly.
-This explains why performance converges with static during bull markets—by design, the strategy only deviates when risk-return profile deteriorates.
+This explains why performance converges with static during bull markets by design, the strategy only deviates when risk-return profile deteriorates.

 ### 3. Recovery Capture is Critical